 - Get to the airport on time!
-Some options to JFK & Newark Airports include: - Take the E train from Penn Station to Jamaica Station.
+Some options to JFK (John F Kennedy) & Newark Airports include: - Take the E train from Penn Station to Jamaica Station.
 From Jamaica, take AirTrain to JFK.
-AirTrain stops at all terminals. - Airport shuttle bus to JFK and Newark leaves from Port Authority. - Take NJTransit Train from 34th Street Penn Station to Newark Liberty International Airport - o Take an Uber or taxi
+AirTrain stops at all terminals. - o Airport shuttle bus to JFK and Newark leaves from Port Authority. - Take NJTransit Train from 34th Street Penn Station to Newark Liberty International Airport - o Take an Uber or taxi